tristanic/isolde/isolde/docs/source/tutorials/alphafold/from_scratch/from_scratch.rst

 before downstream use, that's where we'll leave this tutorial.
-The next advisable step would be a thorough residue-by-residue checkup *(hint: you can go to the first residue in the model with* `st first`__ *and step through from there)*, releasing restraints where they don't agree with the map and making adjustments in short sims as necessary.
+The next advisable step would be a thorough residue-by-residue checkup *(hint: you can go to the first residue in the model with* `st first`__ *and step through from there with repeated* `st`__ *commands)*, releasing restraints where they don't agree with the map and making adjustments in short sims as necessary.
 Given the poor residue around those top domains there's not a whole lot more ISOLDE can do to help there - but the result is at least good enough to help guide further experiments in future.
 Another thing that ISOLDE can't yet do (at least not without a lot of effort first) is help with modelling the bound lipopolysaccharide - while in theory this could certainly be parameterised for MD, in practice using current tools this would be a very challenging project in its own right.
 This is, however, something that is likely to change in the reasonably near future - watch this space!

 __ cxcmd:st\ first

+__ cxcmd:st